separk-1/mdp-intervention/README.md

 - MDP assumes known operator state; VoI here reflects value of correction.
 - In reality, operators work under uncertainty.
 - Upcoming extension: **POMDP formulation** to model hidden states and belief dynamics.
-- VoI will then represent the benefit of resolving uncertainty, not just fixing known misjudgments.
+- VoI will then represent the benefit of resolving uncertainty—not just fixing known misjudgments.

 ---